Latest updates

 As part of the investigations, Defence conducted a Human Health and Ecological Risk Assessment.
 This assessment measured the PFAS exposure risks to people living, working and undertaking recreational activities within the management area and to local plant and animal life.

 The assessment also found there was a low risk of exposure when using bore water for activities including showering, washing pets, gardening, and eating locally-grown food including chicken eggs, fruit and vegetables, that are watered with bore water or contaminated groundwater.
-More detail on Defence’s risk assessments can be found in the Human Health and Ecological Risk Assessment factsheet.
+More details on Defence’s risk assessment can be found in the Human Health and Ecological Risk Assessment factsheet in the Recent reports and factsheets section.

 Additional investigations

-Defence conducted a Mass Flux Assessment that tracks how and where PFAS is moving from source areas and how much PFAS is leaving the base.
+Defence conducted a PFAS movement assessment that tracks how and where PFAS are moving from source areas and how much PFAS are leaving the base.
 This study helps determine the best remediation actions to reduce the amount of PFAS leaving RAAF Base Pearce.

-The investigations found that PFAS mainly moves off the base through surface water and a series of drains, crossing the southern boundary into Ki-it Monger Brook.
-A smaller amount of PFAS also moves through surface water over the western boundary and off base into Ellen Brook.
-The PFAS then soaks down underground into groundwater, which is why PFAS is found in bores located off the base.
-This investigation also confirmed that the PFAS contaminated surface soils on the base, were the key source areas requiring remediation.
+The investigations found that PFAS mainly moves off the base through surface water and a series of drains, crossing the southern boundary into Ki-It Monger Brook.
+A smaller amount of PFAS also moves through surface water over the western boundary and off the base into Ellen Brook.
+The PFAS then soaks down underground into groundwater, which is why PFAS are found in bores located off the base.
+This assessment also confirmed that the PFAS contaminated surface soils on the base were the key source areas requiring remediation.

 Remediation and management

-As the movement of PFAS from RAAF Base Pearce is mostly through surface water, the remedial works focuses on PFAS in the top layer of soils and other surfaces such as concrete.
+As the movement of PFAS from RAAF Base Pearce is mostly through surface water, the remedial work focuses on PFAS in the top layer of soils and other surfaces on the base such as concrete.

 Soil remediation